adamw17/GhostScope/README.md

 This is both:

 - A portfolio of systems/security engineering, and
-- A structured self-learning journal for staying motivated over time.
+- A structured self-learning journal

 ---

-# 🧠 High-Level Vision
+# High-Level Vision

 GhostScope will eventually (in small steps) allow: